yadavithirwani/jividabot/README.md

 # jividabot

-just a chatbot that can try to be like jivi took help from datcamp chatbot course
+just a chatbot that can try to be like jivi \n took help from datcamp chatbot course